 I hereby present…vegan scalloped potatoes.

 And I present it very formally because I have to make a fuss somehow.
 Getting this recipe right was kind of a struggle.
 Just a small struggle.

 We made it approximately 12 times.
 It might’ve even been more.
 We ate so much scalloped potatoes we pretty much overdosed on them.

-I mean, it’s a perfect side dish for a special occasion.
-And thank heck we finally, finally got it right.
+I mean, it’s the perfect side dish for a special occasion or holiday dinner.